alvare/clrnds-blog/posts/2015-11-23-tateti-tateti.md

             Free -> do
                 p <- use (gBoardState . bsPosition)
                 use (gBoardState . bsAx p . bsWinner) >>= \case
-                    -- unless board is already closed (has a winnner) Just _ -> return ()
+                    -- unless board is already closed (has a winner) Just _ -> return ()

                     -- board is open, enter